 Smoking prevalence among South African adults (aged 15 years and over) increased from 19% in 2017 to 24% in 2021.

-Recent data from the Global Adult Tobacco Survey (GATS) factsheet indicate that cigarette smoking prevalence has risen in South Africa.
-In 2017, smoking prevalence among adults aged 15 years and over was estimated at 19.4%.
+Recent data from the Global Adult Tobacco Survey (GATS) factsheet indicate that smoking prevalence has risen in South Africa.
+In 2017, cigarette smoking prevalence among adults aged 15 years and older was estimated at 19.4%.

 In 2020, as part of the COVID-19 lockdown, the South African government imposed a ban on all tobacco sales.
 The ban lasted for 20 weeks, beginning 25 March and ending 17 August 2020.
 Although not nationally representative, data collected during and after the ban suggest that tobacco prevalence fluctuated over this period, since some pre-ban smokers quit during the ban, and then many relapsed after the ban was lifted.

-This page explores differences in cigarette prevalence among different population groups in South Africa, with information presented through infographics and charts.
-Statistics for cigarette consumption are disaggregated by gender and age.
-Unless otherwise stated, the South African data are derived from the South African Global Adult Tobacco Survey, 2021.
+This page explores differences in cigarette prevalence by gender and age in South Africa.
+Unless otherwise stated, the South African data are derived from the South African Global Adult Tobacco Survey 2021.

 Cigarette smoking is significantly more prevalent among men than women in South Africa.

-41.2% of men (about 8.7 million people) and 11.5% of women (about 2.6 million) aged 15 years and over smoked cigarettes in South Africa in 2021.
-This gender disparity is broadly in line with the global trend, which may be attributed to social disapproval of women who smoke, and to men generally having more disposable income with which to buy cigarettes in comparison to women.
+39.1% of men (about 8.2 million people) and 9.7% of women (about 2.2 million) aged 15 years and over smoked cigarettes in South Africa in 2021.
+This gender disparity is broadly in line with the global trend, which may be attributed to social disapproval of women who smoke and to men generally having more disposable income with which to buy cigarettes in comparison to women.

-Middle-aged people are the most likely to smoke, compared to the youth and elderly.
+Middle-aged people are the most likely to smoke tobacco, compared to the youth and elderly.

-Smoking prevalence was highest among middle-aged people: 25-44 year olds (26.7%) and 45-64 year olds (28.6%).
+Tobacco smoking prevalence (which included manufactured cigarettes and roll-your-own) was highest among middle-aged people: 25–44-year-olds (26.7%) and 45–64-year-olds (28.6%).
 This age bracket includes the greatest number of South Africans, which means that this bracket also includes the vast majority of smokers (about 8.2 million).
-For the age groups 15-24 years old and 65+ years old, smoking prevalence rates were 23.9% (2.3 million) and 25.8% (709 thousand) respectively.
+For the age groups 15–24 years old and 65+ years old, smoking prevalence rates were 23.9% (2.3 million) and 18.9% (709,000) respectively.
 Preventing young people from initiating or experimenting with smoking, as well as strictly enforcing the ban on cigarette sales to anyone under the age of 18, is crucial to stopping them from becoming lifelong smokers.